Ryan-Martin22/Quizee-Rascal/README.md

 3. As a user i want a quiz that is suitable for all ages and interests.

-* The simple design and presentatin of the quiz was the first element that made this quiz easy to use and make it suitable for all ages.
+* The simple design and presentation of the quiz was the first element that made this quiz easy to use and make it suitable for all ages.
 The questions were also varied to suit adults and kids alike.

 4. As a user i want the question I am choosing to be easily identifiable as to not choose the wrong question.